tzlaine/small_wg1_papers/P2727_iterator_interface.md

   and containers.
 - *Ad hoc*, single-application iterators.

-Because writing iterators is so much work at the moment, most of use avoid it whenever possible.
+Because writing iterators is so much work at the moment, most of us avoid it whenever possible.
 So *ad hoc* use cases for iterators almost always go unfulfilled.
 Here's an example of one such *ad hoc* iterator use case.